 2-34 What is effective communication?

-Communication in counselling is a two-way process in which information, knowledge, thoughts and ideas are passed between the person being counselled and the counsellor.
+Communication in counselling is a 2-way process in which information, knowledge, thoughts and ideas are passed between the person being counselled and the counsellor.
 The spoken word is the most important means of communication but the counsellor must be aware that people may also pass important messages by showing their emotions and in their body language (how they act).
 The counsellor must learn to pick up these signs as it helps in gathering information and giving appropriate understanding (empathy) and emotional support.
 Effective communication requires the skill of active listening.

 Effective communication is a combination of active listening and using words with care and consideration.